MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/ado-symbol-server.md

 ### Step 1: Get a Symbols PAT from Azure DevOps

-To obtain symbols, DevTools uses the fetch protocol to talk to Azure DevOps, which requires a valid Personal Access Token (PAT).
+To obtain symbols DevTools uses the fetch protocol to talk to Azure DevOps, which requires a valid Personal Access Token (PAT).

 To generate a PAT in Azure DevOps: